10 Days in Istanbul Turkey Itinerary

 Turkish Delight & Sahlep at Aya Sofya Delights

 Coming out from Hagia Sophia, we came across Aya Sofya Delights and tried out some Turkish delights.
 Prior to visiting Istanbul, we’ve only known Turkish Delights in the form of small candied cubes.
 However, not exclusive just to this shop, these Turkish Delights come in the form of big long chunks and many different flavours.
 We definitely enjoyed these rolled Turkish Delights a lot more than the small cubes.
 Our favourite flavours include Chocolate Hazelnut, Pistachio, Pomegranate, and Coconut.
-Allegedly, the Turkish president regular pops by to get his Turkish Delight fix after praying Jummah in Hagia Sophia/Blue Mosque!
+Allegedly, the Turkish president regularly pops by to get his Turkish Delight fix after praying Jummah in Hagia Sophia/Blue Mosque!
 We enjoyed them so much that we decided to buy some as souvenirs for our families.

 It didn’t just stop at Turkish Delights.
 We had a lovely chat with one of the owners and he introduced us to Sahlep, which is a drink we immediately loved.
 Sahlep is essentially hot milk that is thickened with orchid tubers flour and is typically topped with a sprinkle of cinnamon.
 It’s a super warming drink that’s perfect for cold wintery days.
 Given how freezing cold the weather was during our visit, it became our go-to drink to stay warm!